skranz/skranz.github.com/_posts/2019-02-22-FindingEconomicArticles.md

 Roughly 70% of the articles have Stata `do` files and almost a quarter Matlab `m` files.
 Using Open Source statistical Software seems not yet very popular among economists, less than 3% of articles have R code files, Python is below 1% and only 2 articles have Julia code.

 This dominance of Stata in economics never ceases to surprise me, in particular when for some reason I just happened to open the Stata do file editor and compare it with RStudio...
 But then, I am not an expert in writing empirical economic research papers - I just like R programming and rather passively consume empirical research.
-For writing empirical papers it probably *is* convenient that in Stata you can add an `robust` or `robust cluster` option to almost every type of regression in order to quickly get the economists' standard standard errors...
+For writing empirical papers it probably *is* convenient that in Stata you can add a `robust` or `robust cluster` option to almost every type of regression in order to quickly get the economists' standard standard errors...

 For a teaching empirical economics with R the dominance of Stata is not neccessarily bad news.
 It means that there are a lot of studies which students can replicate in R. Such replication would be considerably less interesting if the original code of the articles would already be given in R.